luzifer-docker/ets2/README.md

 Using the `GAMEDATA_URL` mechanic you could for example use an `emptyDir` deployment on Kubernetes to avoid storing the gamefiles.
 This is not recommended though as it requires downloading the Steam client and gamefiles on every launch.

+You also can provide a mount (i.e. a `ConfigMap`) to `/config` with the three required configuration files.
+They will automatically get copied over to the gamedir.

 To connect (without setting up port-forwarding) see the `server.log.txt` in the gamefiles directory and copy the search-id from there.
 If you set the `server_logon_token`, this should be stable and you should be able to bookmark it.

 ## Updating